RobSJames/EBAME6/Nanopore sequencing tutorial.md

 | `-t`                        |number of threads                                                       |
 | `--meta`                    |metagenome assembly rules                                               |

-Note: The assembly can now be polished with one of the forementioned programs.

 Undertake a kraken2 report with the assembled contigs as before